 • News and notes: Check out School highlights from the past six months.

-• News from Wisconsin Center for Education Research: As Adam Gamoran's run as director comes to an end, WCER is well positioned for the future.
+• News from the Wisconsin Center for Education Research: Astronomy Professor Mathieu takes over as interim director of WCER

 Keep in Touch!

-Please email firstname.lastname@example.org with your full name and current e-mail address or visit the Wisconsin Alumni Association website, click on the directory link, and update your information.
+The School of Education wants to hear from our alumni and friends.
+We also want to make sure you are hearing from us.
+If you have not received electronic updates, it may mean we don’t have your current e-mail address.
+Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or visit the Wisconsin Alumni Association, click on the directory link, and update your information.
 You don't have to be a member to sign up.
 In addition, the WAA offers free e-mail accounts to all alumni.

 CLICK ON THE LINKS TO THE RIGHT TO VIEW ARCHIVED EDITIONS OF LEARNING CONNECTIONS.